I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

-fsimx6-Y0.2
+fsimx6-Y0.4
 ===========

-This is the second F&S release for Yocto.
-At the moment it is only available for the efusA9 module (imx6dl-efusa9) and armStoneA9 single-board computer (imx6dl-armstonea9) with the single or dual core version of the i.MX6 CPU (Solo or DualLite).
-Other boards, modules and CPU variants will follow in the future.
+This is an F&S pre-release for Yocto.
+At the moment it is only available for a small subset of F&S boards and modules (see below).

-This release is based on the Freescale fsl-community-bsp release of Yocto which in turn is based on Yocto 1.6.1 (Daisy).
-It provides a U-Boot based on u-boot-2014.01 and a Linux kernel based on 3.10.17.
+This release is based on the Freescale Release BSP of Yocto which in turn is based on Yocto 2.0.1 (Jethro).
+It provides a U-Boot based on u-boot-2014.07 and a Linux kernel based on 3.14.52 (i.MX6 Solo-X) and 4.1.15 (regular i.MX6) respectively.

 The following standard images were tested: